 Well, now you see what’s the problem with the blue light and why we should avoid it at all costs.

-I can recommend you installing an eye protecting software which lowers the emitted blue light from your laptop, smartphone or computer.
+I can recommend you installing an eye-protecting software that lowers the emitted blue light from your laptop, smartphone or computer.

 It’s used by thousands of people and becomes more and more popular with its daily updates.